fsfe/reuse-tool/README.md

 - Include the texts of all used licenses in your project.

+  - A special note on the GPL: If you use `Valid-License-Identifier: GPL-3.0` or name the file `LICENSES/GPL-3.0.txt`, this will catch all the following
+    licenses: `GPL-3.0`, `GPL-3.0+`, `GPL-3.0-only` and `GPL-3.0-or-later`.

 - Add a comment header to each file that says `SPDX-License-Identifier:
-  GPL-3.0+`.
-Replace `GPL-3.0+` with the license that applies to the file.
+  GPL-3.0-or-later`.
+Replace `GPL-3.0-or-later` with the license that applies to the file.
 If you cannot edit the comment header, include a [debian/copyright](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/) file.